Skip to main content

 Why Vitamin C & E Together?

-There’s a reason we combine Vitamin C, Vitamin E and ferulic acid.
+There’s a reason we combine vitamin C, vitamin E and ferulic acid.
 Natalie says: “Together, these ingredients provide additional protection against free radicals to further reduce the appearance of damage so skin stays healthy-looking, smooth and luminous.”
-According to Mindbodygreen, one study found that these two ingredients increase Vitamin’s C effectiveness eightfold!
-As well as boosting potency, the addition of Vitamin E and ferulic acid helps to stabilize Vitamin C, which is a notoriously finicky ingredient.
+According to Mindbodygreen, one study found that these two ingredients increase vitamin’s C effectiveness eightfold!
+As well as boosting potency, the addition of Vitamin E and ferulic acid helps to stabilize vitamin C, which is a notoriously finicky ingredient.

 How To Store Vitamin C & Keep It Stable

 Vitamin C is a vulnerable ingredient that will break down if it is routinely exposed to air and light.
 Unless protected, it rapidly degrades and oxidizes, losing its antioxidant benefits.
-In addition to choosing a serum that is packaged in an opaque, air-restrictive bottle, store your Vitamin C serum in a cool, dark place to keep it away from sunlight.
+In addition to choosing a serum that is packaged in an opaque, air-restrictive bottle, store your vitamin C serum in a cool, dark place to keep it away from sunlight.
 You can even go as far as storing it in the fridge to keep it fresh for longer.

-Understanding the properties of Vitamin C for the skin, and how to store it for long-term use, can be linked back to the research of a small group of scientists.
+Understanding the properties of vitamin C for the skin, and how to store it for long-term use, can be linked back to the research of a small group of scientists.
 In particular, it was one Hungarian scientist who made some very important discoveries in the 1920s and 30s, as you’ll read next.

 The History Of Vitamin C

-The isolation and identification of Vitamin C was one of the most important discoveries in the 20th century, leading to dramatic improvements in human nutrition.
+The isolation and identification of vitamin C was one of the most important discoveries in the 20th century, leading to dramatic improvements in human nutrition.
 Scurvy was among many diseases suffered due to malnutrition.
 According to research, it was a common problem in the world’s navies during the 18th century and is estimated to have affected 2 million sailors.
-Symptoms included fever, swollen and bleeding gums, and delirium and pain in the limbs.
+Symptoms included fever, swollen and bleeding gums, delirium and pain in the limbs.

-It’s reported that in 1928, the Hungarian research team consisting of Albert Szent-Györgyi and Joseph L. Svirbely isolated a substance from adrenal glands that they called hexuronic acid, and later renamed ascorbic acid, or Vitamin C.
+It’s reported that in 1928, the Hungarian research team consisting of Albert Szent-Györgyi and Joseph L. Svirbely isolated a substance from adrenal glands that they called hexuronic acid and later renamed ascorbic acid or vitamin C.

 The new name ascorbic acid is derived from scorbuticus (the Latin name for scurvy), since a lack of this molecule may lead to scurvy in humans and other animals.
-In 1937, Szent-Györgyi won a Nobel Prize in medicine for both the discovery of Vitamin C and the description of oxidation, becoming a Hungarian national hero.
+In 1937, Szent-Györgyi won a Nobel Prize in medicine for both the discovery of vitamin C and the description of oxidation, becoming a Hungarian national hero.

-Are you ready to add a Vitamin C serum to your skin care routine?
+Are you ready to add a vitamin C serum to your skin care routine?
 Visit an Eminence Organics Spa Partner to learn more about how this classic ingredient can benefit your skin.

 This article was originally written in August 2019.